We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 The initial stage in tax preparation is to sync the transaction with the software.
 To upload the needed data, Accointing offers a variety of options.
 The software supports API integrations, access to an investor’s public wallet address, and data upload in CSV file format.

 Once the data is uploaded, Accointing automatically classifies them and calculates the investor's crypto taxes.
 One area where Accointing dominates is with rich data.
 The software gives access to a sleek interface to analyze the transactions and performance over the period.
 It breaks down each transaction into its appropriate category bordering on decentralized finance (DeFi), staking rewards, airdrops, and non-fungible tokens (NFTs).
 In addition to supporting NFT transactions, Accointing also supports integration with popular tax software such as CoinTracking and CryptoTax.
-Unlike Koinly, Accointing is not that easy to use.
+Unlike Koinly, Accointing is not that easy to use in our opinion.
 There's a bit of a learning curve required during set-up to generate a capital gains report for the financial year.

 The cryptocurrency tax software integrates with over 400 platforms, exchanges, and wallets.
 Accointing's tax reports are available in First In, First Out (FIFO), Last In, Last Out (LIFO), and other generally accepted tax treatment methods.
 The software allows customers to select the treatment method they want to employ.